-SIMCenter needs the best possible students to work on demanding yet rewarding projects.
+SIMCenter seeks the brightest students to work on demanding, yet rewarding projects.
 Students affiliated with SIMCenter have the opportunity to interact with industry leaders and use industry-standard tools, leading to excellent career prospects after graduation.

-SIMCenter does not support graduate students directly; rather, they are supported by the faculty that conduct research through SIMCenter.
-Students who are interested in a certain area of computational engineering should approach faculty that work in these areas.
+While graduate students are not directly supported by SIMCenter, they are supported by the faculty that conducts research through SIMCenter.
+Students who are interested in a certain area of computational engineering should approach faculty that works in these areas.

 After finishing their work at SIMCenter, many graduate students move on to careers at companies like Honda R&D Americas, General Motors, Delphi Technologies and others.
 Many recount their experience at SIMCenter as a key role in their success.